feature-image

 Indiana’s rise has been nothing short of unreal.
 Under Curt Cignetti, the Hoosiers have flipped CFB’s script, as they’re the last undefeated team standing and own a 26–2 record since his arrival.

-Not long ago, Indiana carried the label of the sport’s losingest program, but now it is a national title contender.
+Not long ago, Indiana was known as the sport’s losingest team, but now it is a contender for the national title.
 Even Cignetti admits it sounds cinematic.

 ADVERTISEMENT